 Students who wish to obtain transcripts of academic work completed at Chatfield College must submit a Transcript Request Form to the Office of the Registrar.
 Official transcripts are sent only to those individuals or institutions designated in writing by the student.
-Unofficial transcripts may be issued directly to the student by their advisor.
 If the student requests an official transcript sent to herself/himself, it will be marked "issued to student."
 Visit the Chatfield College website for the transcript fees.
-No transcripts will be issued for an applicant whose financial obligations to the College and/or Library have not been met.
+No transcripts will be issued for an applicant whose financial obligations to the College have not been met.